MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/glossary-lifecycle-management.md

    > [!NOTE]
    > For step #3, updating the host OS uses Cluster-Aware Updating to orchestrate reboots.

-4. If the update includes Solution Extension content from the Solution Builder, it's installed last with the use of Cluster-Aware Updating.
+4. If the update includes solution extension content from the Solution Builder, it's installed last with the use of Cluster-Aware Updating.